 - Charitable Link – We have partnered with Freedom4Girls, a UK-registered charity actively supporting women and girls in both the UK and worldwide, who struggle to access or afford safe menstrual protection.
-For every Period Poverty Vending Dispenser installed by Initial Washroom Hygiene, the company is donating £5 to Freedom4Girls as well as an additional donation of £1 for every box of sanitary refills ordered for these units.
+For every Period Dignity Vending Dispenser installed by Initial Washroom Hygiene, the company is donating £5 to Freedom4Girls as well as an additional donation of £1 for every box of sanitary refills ordered for these units.

-Since the launch of these Period Poverty units at the end of last year, we have installed over 500 of these in-cubicle dispensers across the UK.
+Since the launch of these Period Dignity units at the end of last year, we have installed over 500 of these in-cubicle dispensers across the UK.
 Our growing list of clients ranges from Scottish schools to the Blaenau Gwent area of Wales’ Anuerin Bevan University Health Board.
 Where, after completing installations across a number of their GP surgery and hospital sites, we attended their launch event and received the below feedback:

 “Initial have been very helpful in helping us to tackle Period Poverty in the Blaenau Gwent area.
 Their cubicle dispensers provide a discrete and dignified way of dispensing free menstrual products across our estate” – Ian Haywood, Aneurin Bevan University Health Board